Licensure of Private Postsecondary Institutions

-The law allows for licensure exemptions if an institution meets specific criteria such as offering continuing education courses or being regionally accredited.
+The law allows for licensure exemptions if an institution meets specific criteria such as offering a course of instruction provided by an employer of its own employees for training purposes, or an occupational trade or professional school operating pursuant to any New Mexico occupational licensing law.
 The term “Exemption” means a written acknowledgment by the Department that an institution, organization, or other entity, has met requirements and filed pertinent information as required to provide educational services in New Mexico without regulation by the Department.

 Are there consequences for not obtaining a license or exemption status in New Mexico?

 Not having a license while offering degrees, course credits, certificates or diplomas can lead to civil penalties of up to $500 per day, per violation of any provision noted in Chapter 21-23-10 of the Postsecondary Educational Institution Act.
 To operate legally in New Mexico, a private postsecondary institution must obtain one of these official documents: 1) a license, or 2) a written acknowledgment of exemption.